 In this part, I will describe what QAs do and when they do it.
 The stages I’ll describe are common (and generalized) parts of the software testing life cycle (STLC).

 This is the most important stage in the testing Python app process, in my opinion.
 During the first meeting, clients describe in general what they want.
 They outline the functionality of the desired app or service and what features it should include, but rarely the technologies they want it to include.

 In many companies, the examination of functional requirements is the job of business analysts (BAs).
 However, they can’t guarantee the compatibility of the technical components.
 That’s why BAs share this stage with other experts, including QAs.
-The tasks of the latter include: (1) analyzing and deciding whether the requirements can be integrated within a single system; (2) which solutions will work and which ones won’t; (3) planning the required testing techniques (more on that below).
+The tasks of the latter include: (1) analyzing and deciding whether the requirements can be integrated within a single system; (2) which solutions will work and which ones won’t; (3) planning the required software development testing stages and techniques (more on that below).

 Validation is the process of evaluating a product before the development starts to find out whether the product will meet the users’ expectations, and if the idea is worth putting effort into.